yangyuqian/k8s-the-hard-way/overlay-networking.md

 * [Overlay network](/overlay-networking/overlay.md)
 * Physical layer 2 to connectivity

-This guide will go through some implementations of the overlay network.
+This guide will go through some implementations of the overlay network and the overall network in a Kubernetes cluster.

 ## List of Contents